 Three different alignments were evaluated based on feasibility and the amount of environmental impact (Figure 2).
 Each alignment would require a different construction methodology and would use a combination of open trenching and horizontal directional drilling (HDD).
 HDD is a trenchless method of installing pipe or cable by tunneling underground.
 The difference in effects between the three possible alignments are primarily related to differences in the amount or length of open-cut trenching required, as well as the type of habitat within each footprint.
 The Slick Bore option was eliminated first, as it would cause the most environmental impact and was the least feasible.
 It would require the most trenching and the least amount of HDD (which reduces ground disturbance).
 Furthermore, the slick bore option would require a deep tunnel which would hit a substantial amount of ground water.
-HDD option- 2 was eliminated because it was considered too close to the spillway and could be damaged by scour during a large flow event.
+HDD Option-2 was eliminated because it was considered too close to the spillway and could be damaged by scour during a large flow event.
 Two options were eliminated leaving the preferred alignment which is further discussed in this document.
+HDD Option-1 was further refined to avoid any impacts to riparian habitat (Figure 4).